-Reclaimed effluent from the two Meridian POTWs would supply the reservoir (surge pond) located on the portion of the site east of MS 493 (see Figure 2.1-5).
+Reclaimed effluent from the two Meridian POTWs would supply the reservoir (surge pond) located on the portion of the site south of the power plant footprint (see Figure 2.1-6).
 This water would then be pumped to the IGCC power plant as needed.
 The onsite reservoir would provide a supply of water that would be available in the event of short-term disruptions or reductions in flow from the POTWs.
-(Ground water could also supplement plant water supplies on a short-term basis, as noted previously, but its poorer quality would make it much less desirable.)
-Based on a preliminary design of the onsite water storage reservoir, it would cover approximately 75 acres and would have a volume of approximately 500 million gallons.
-An earthen dam would be constructed on the east side of the reservoir with a top of dam elevation of 406 ft.
-The overall dam height would be approximately 36 ft.
-The maximum high water elevation would be 396 ft, and the low water elevation would be 376 ft.
+(Nonpotable ground water could also supplement plant water supplies on a short-term basis, as noted previously, but its poorer quality would make it much less desirable.)
+Based on a preliminary design of the onsite water storage reservoir, it would cover approximately 90 acres and would have a volume of approximately 500 million gallons.
+An earthen dam would be constructed with a top of dam elevation of 455 ft.
+The overall dam height would be approximately 43 ft.
+The maximum high water elevation would be 443 ft, and the low water elevation would be 419 ft.